darkworldchamp/Poly_Proof_3/README.md

-# FirstCircuit on Sepolia Testnet 🐱
+# MYCircuit on Sepolia Testnet

 ## Introduction

 This project involves the deployment of a custom circuit written in Circom on the Ethereum Sepolia testnet.
 The circuit includes basic logic gates (AND, OR, NOT) and combines them to form a simple logical operation.
-The primary functionality of the circuit is encapsulated in the `FirstCircuit` template.
+The primary functionality of the circuit is encapsulated in the `MYCircuit` template.

 ## Circuit Description